w-frank/w-frank.github.io/content/pages/about.md

 My name is Will.
 I'm a professional engineer, designer, and writer currently based in Oxford, UK.

-I can offer a range of services:
+I can offer a range of skills and services:

 **Hardware design:**